consistent-milk12/masstree/README.md

 Masstree is a high-performance concurrent trie of B+trees designed for in-memory key-value storage.
 It combines the cache efficiency of B+trees with the no-rebalancing property of tries by slicing keys into 8-byte chunks, where each chunk navigates a separate B+tree layer.

+**Same algorithm, different implementation:** This project implements the same core algorithm as the C++ original: trie of B+trees, optimistic concurrency with version validation, B-link structure for lock-free traversal, permuter-based slot ordering.
+The divergences (Hyaline reclamation, `Arc<V>` values, type-state locking) are implementation choices that leverage Rust's strengths while preserving the algorithmic design.

 ## Disclaimer

 This is an **independent Rust implementation** of the Masstree data structure.
 It is **not affiliated with, endorsed by, or connected to** the original authors (Eddie Kohler, Yandong Mao, Robert Morris) or their institutions (Harvard College, MIT, University of California).
 This project is a study and reimplementation of the published algorithm for educational and practical use in Rust projects.